 6. Hill's Science Diet Large Breed Puppy Food Chicken & Brown Rice

-- DHA from fish oil supports healthy brain and eye development
+- DHA from fish oil: Supports healthy brain and eye development

-- Supports brain and bone health
+- Supports brain and eye health

 Buying Guide: How to Choose the Best Dry Dog Food for Large Breed Puppies